davidpcahill/irl_hunts/docs/GAMEPLAY.md

 - Report inappropriate behavior
 - **Respect ALL consent settings**
 - Review and set your consent preferences before playing
-- **Respect ALL consent settings**
-- Review and set your consent preferences before playing

 ### Fair Play
 - No non-consensual physical contact